Mission: Impossible is an

 Collier, making technical preparations for the mission, usually to

-theme piece for each main character and the sound track for each
+each main character and the sound track for each episode incorporated

-episode incorporated variations of these throughout.
-Even when an
+variations of these throughout.
+Even when an episode's score is

-episode's score is credited to some other composer, Desilu's music
+credited to some other composer, Desilu's music supervisor Jack

-supervisor Jack Hunsacker would re-edit it, adding Schifrin melodies
+Hunsacker would re-edit it, adding Schifrin melodies from the

-from the library.
+library.
 The series had great impact on film and TV music.
+Before

-Before Mission: Impossible, a common compliment was along the lines
+Mission: Impossible, a common compliment was along the lines of

-of "the score worked very well but never got in the way or
+"the score worked very well but never got in the way or called

-called attention to itself."
-By contrast, Mission: Impossible
+attention to itself."
+By contrast, Mission: Impossible was